mpa139/allanlab/_pages/aboutwebsite.md

 As said, [Jekyll](https://jekyllrb.com) takes all the markdown and data files, and creates beautiful `html` files in the `_site` folder.In the end, either upload these files  to your server, or buy yourself a domain and check the instructions on github on how to host it there.

 ### Copyright / credit

-You can use this template as you please.
-You don't have to link to us or mention us (but of course we appreciate it).
-We also welcome it if you send us an email with a link to your website, perhaps we'll publish a list here at some point.

-Comments welcome.
+Copyright Allan Lab.
 Code released under the MIT License.

 See original website at http://www.allanlab.org/aboutwebsite.html.